-Titles II and III of the ADA that include clear and enforceable accessibility and usability standards that align with current requirements under Section 508 of the Rehabilitation Act, including the incorporation by reference of the internationally accepted Web Content Accessibility Guidelines (WCAG) 2.1 Levels A and AA.
+More specifically, we ask you to urge the Department to adopt updated regulations implementing Titles II and III of the ADA that include clear and enforceable accessibility and usability standards that align with current requirements under Section 508 of the Rehabilitation Act, including the incorporation by reference of the internationally accepted Web Content Accessibility Guidelines (WCAG) 2.1 Levels A and AA.
+The Department recently issued new Guidance on Web Accessibility and the ADA4, which we strongly support.
+Additional clarity is sorely needed regarding covered entities' obligations to provide accessible websites, online systems, mobile applications and other forms of ICT in order to address the persistent inequities in access to the Internet and digital life faced by people with disabilities.

-In order to ensure uniform and consistent implementation of the ADA across the country,4 it is also critical that the Department clarify that its regulations implementing Title III of the ADA apply to websites, online systems, mobile applications, and other forms of ICT, whether or not a covered entity also owns or operates a physical location offering the same or similar goods, services, or information.
+In order to ensure uniform and consistent implementation of the ADA across the country,5 it is also critical that the Department clarify that its regulations implementing Title III of the ADA apply to websites, online systems, mobile applications, and other forms of ICT, whether or not a covered entity also owns or operates a physical location offering the same or similar goods, services, or information.

-In conjunction with its rulemaking, we encourage DOJ to update existing subregulatory guidance regarding accessibility of websites, online systems, mobile applications, and other forms of ICT, such as the technical assistance guidelines on Accessibility of State and Local Government Websites to People with Disabilities, last updated in 2003.5
+In conjunction with this rulemaking, we ask that you encourage DOJ to update existing subregulatory guidance regarding accessibility of websites, online systems, mobile applications, and other forms of ICT, such as the technical assistance guidelines on Accessibility of State and Local Government Websites to People with Disabilities, last updated in 2003.6

-Further, we strongly support DOJ's commitment to pursue additional focused settlement agreements with state and local governments through Project Civic Access and with public accommodations highlights accessibility of websites, which can be used not only to advance accessibility under the specific settlement parties, but as clear policy guidance for all covered entities.
-These efforts should also focus on online systems, mobile applications, and other forms of ICT.
+Further, we strongly support DOJ's commitment to pursue additional focused settlement agreements with state and local governments through Project Civic Access and with public accommodations highlighting accessibility of websites, which can be used not only to advance accessibility under the specific settlement parties, but as clear policy guidance for all covered entities.
+We ask that you urge DOJ to ensure these efforts also focus on online systems, mobile applications, and other forms of ICT.